micmejia/bible-dump/AMPC/Luke/Luke 12.md

-If he comes in the second watch (before midnight) or the third watch (after midnight), and finds them so, blessed (happy, fortunate, and [^m]to be envied) are those servants!
+If he comes in the second watch (before midnight) or the third watch (after midnight), and finds them so, blessed (happy, fortunate, and to be envied) are those servants!